Canadian-owned. Canadian-delivered. Canadian data residency.

 Power Automate is already in your M365 license

-Most Microsoft 365 Business plans include Power Automate.
-You're likely already paying for it.
-Fusion helps you get value from a tool you already own instead of adding another vendor to the bill.
+Most Microsoft 365 Business plans include Power Automate cloud flows with standard connectors.
+You are likely already paying for it.
+Fusion Computing helps you get value from a tool you already own instead of adding another vendor to the bill.

 No developer headcount required

-Power Automate is a low-code platform, but building production-quality flows with proper error handling still requires experience.
-Fusion provides that without you hiring a full-time developer for a part-time need.
+Power Automate is a low-code platform, but building production-quality flows with proper error handling and Canadian compliance overlays still requires experience.
+Fusion Computing provides that without you hiring a full-time developer for a part-time need.

-• Run Microsoft 365 (any Business or Enterprise plan)
+• Run Microsoft 365 (any Business or Enterprise plan, with the tenant in the Canada Geo)

 • Have 15 to 200 employees

-• Are doing manual work that clearly repeats: approvals, reporting, onboarding, notifications
+• Are doing manual work that clearly repeats: approvals, reporting, onboarding, notifications, document routing

-• Don't have an internal developer to build and maintain automation
+• Do not have an internal developer to build and maintain automation

-• Want automation that's documented, maintainable, and secure from day one
+• Want automation that is documented, maintainable, and Canadian-compliant from day one

-Power Automate business automation works across industries.
-Fusion has built workflows for professional services firms managing contract approvals, construction companies routing purchase orders, accounting firms automating client onboarding, and logistics operations syncing data between dispatch and billing systems.
+Power Automate works across Canadian industries.
+Fusion Computing has built workflows for professional services firms managing contract approvals, construction companies routing GST/HST-coded purchase orders, accounting firms automating client onboarding, healthcare providers under PHIPA, and logistics operators syncing dispatch and billing data inside Canada.

-This is also a natural extension of AI services and Microsoft Copilot deployment.
-Copilot handles unstructured tasks.
-Power Automate handles structured workflows.
-Together they cover most of the manual overhead in a Microsoft 365 environment.
+This is also a natural extension of our AI consulting and automation work, our custom business AI platform, and our Microsoft 365 Copilot deployments.
+Copilot handles unstructured tasks (drafting, summarising, searching).
+Power Automate handles structured workflows (routing, approving, syncing).
+Together they cover most of the manual overhead in a Canadian Microsoft 365 environment.

 Week 1–2